Trump Administration Arms Transfers and Sales to Israel

 March 1: Secretary of State Marco Rubio released a press statement on the emergency declaration and said "the Trump Administration has approved nearly $12 billion in major FMS sales to Israel."

 February 24: Senator Bernie Sanders announces that he had filed joint resolutions of disapproval against more than $8.5 billion in potential arms sales to Israel on Feb 20.
 (See press release, SJ Res 20, 21, 22, 23 [and 25, 26, 27 that were introduced Feb 25, but are related to the same sales in SJRes 20-23].
-Also see IMEU memo.)
+Also see IMEU and IMEU policy memo 17.)
 According to media reports, the Trump administration rescinded National Security Memorandum 20 (NSM-20 - see also Rep. Meeks statement on Feb 25).
 DAWN announced that they had filed an ICC (International Criminal Court) communication on January 19 saying the ICC should investigate former U.S. officials President Joe Biden, Secretary of State Anthony Blinken, and Secretary of Defense Lloyd Austin.

 February 17: More than 230 civil society organizations, including nearly 40 from the United States and a dozen international organizations, sent a letter to countries that produce the F-35 demanding they stop supplying arms to Israel.
 (See media.)